 Benefit Description You pay Covered medications and supplies (cont.)
-High Option Standard Option Prosper Drugs to treat gender dysphoria, including hormones and androgen blockers \$15 for generic drugs or devices, \$15 for generic drugs or devices, \$10 for generic drugs or devices, Notes: \$40 for preferred brand-name drugs or devices, \$50 for preferred brand-name drugs or devices, \$50 for preferred brand-name drugs or devices, • For information about mail-order discounts, see "These are the dispensing limitations" in the introduction to Section 5(f). \$60 for non-preferred brand-name drugs or devices, \$70 for non-preferred brand-name drugs or devices, 40% up to \$350 for non-preferred brand- name drugs or The brand-name drug copayment applies to compound drugs and to single source generic drugs.
-A compound drug is one in which two or more drugs or pharmaceutical agents are combined together to meet the requirements of a prescription. \$100 per prescription or refill for specialty drugs for up to a 30-day supply at a Plan pharmacy Note: For up to a 30-day supply of insulin, you pay the standard prescription costsharing up to \$75 \$150 per prescription or refill for specialty drugs for up to a 30-day supply at a Plan pharmacy Note: For up to a 30-day supply of insulin, you pay the standard prescription costsharing up to \$75 devices, 40% up to \$500 per prescription or refill for specialty drugs for up to a 30-day supply at a Plan pharmacy Note: For up to a 30-day supply of insulin, you pay the standard prescription costsharing up to \$75 Contraceptive drugs and devices as listed in the ACA/HRSA site.
+High Option Standard Option Prosper Fertility drugs, including drugs for in vitro fertilization.
+If it is medically necessary to administer medication during an office visit, the medication is included in the office visit copayment.
+Growth hormone, except for treatment of idiopathic short stature Drugs to treat gender dysphoria, including hormones and androgen blockers Notes: For information about mail-order discounts, see "These are the dispensing limitations" in the introduction to Section 5(f).
+The brand-name drug copayment applies to compound drugs and to single source generic drugs.
+A compound drug is one in which two or more drugs or pharmaceutical agents are combined together to meet the requirements of a prescription.
+For in vitro fertilization only, we cover fertilization drugs prescribed by non-Plan providers when obtained at a Plan pharmacy. \$15 for generic drugs or devices, \$40 for preferred brand-name drugs or devices, \$60 for non-preferred brand-name drugs or devices, \$100 per prescription or refill for specialty drugs for up to a 30-day supply at a Plan pharmacy Note: For up to a 30-day supply of insulin, you pay the standard prescription cost-sharing up to \$35 \$15 for generic drugs or devices, \$50 for preferred brand-name drugs or devices, \$70 for non-preferred brand-name drugs or devices, \$150 per prescription or refill for specialty drugs for up to a 30-day supply at a Plan pharmacy Note: For up to a 30-day supply of insulin, you pay the standard prescription cost-sharing up to \$35 \$10 for generic drugs or devices, \$50 for preferred brand-name drugs or devices, 40% up to \$350 for non-preferred brand-name drugs or devices, 40% up to \$500 per prescription or refill for specialty drugs for up to a 30-day supply at a Plan pharmacy Note: For up to a 30-day supply of insulin, you pay the standard prescription cost-sharing up to \$35 Contraceptive drugs and devices as listed in the ACA/HRSA site.
 Contraceptive coverage is available at no cost to FEHB members.
 The contraceptive benefit includes at least one option in all methods of contraception (as well as the screening, education, counseling, and follow-up care).
 Any contraceptive that is not already available without cost sharing on the formulary can be accessed through the contraceptive exceptions process described below. • We cover contraceptive drugs and devices, including implanted contraceptive devices, diaphragms, hormonal contraceptive methods, and prescribed FDA approved over-the-counter women's contraceptives and devices • We cover non-preferred contraceptives if they would otherwise be covered, and a Plan provider receives an approved drug formulary exception.
-Nothing Nothing Nothing We cover prescribed FDA approved over- the-counter women's contraceptives and devices when prescribed by a Plan provider and obtained at a Plan pharmacy.
+Nothing Nothing Nothing